 The election of officers for the AAPT Board of Directors will begin in September.
-Student members are eligible to vote in this election for the first time.
-Watch for the exact dates in next month's eNNOUNCER.
-Members with a paid through date greater than or equal to 7/31/2020 will receive instructions through email or, if no email is on file, through the mail to help you vote electronically.
+All members are eligible to vote.
+Current members with a paid through date greater than or equal to 7/31/2021 will receive instructions in mid-September through email or, if no email is on file, through the mail to help you vote electronically.
 Be sure your email address and membership are current so you can participate.
-Learn more about the candidates.
+Click here to learn more about the candidates.

 Check the calendar for next Virtual Coffee Hour.
 Check your in-box for an invitation.
 Please make sure you RSVP (firstname.lastname@example.org) to the event.
 Everyone who RSVPs will be sent log-in instructions a few hours prior to the call.
 We hope you can join us!